Websoft9Archive/ansible-metabase/docs/stack-accounts.md

 # Username and Password

-These accounts are required for Mattermost image installation and configuration
+These accounts are required for Metabase image installation and configuration

-## Mattermost
+## Metabase

-Administrator account is set by yourselft at the time of Mattermost installation wizard
+Administrator account is set by yourselft at the time of Metabase installation wizard

 ## MySQL